carmandomx/orm-class-nov2022/README.md

 $ \c #DBname "#Username"
 $ >Contraseña para usuario #Username: ******
 ```
-Save your credentials to add and .env in your project
+Save your credentials to later add them to an .env in your project.

 ```
 PORT=3000